50 Ways Thanksgiving Foods Have Changed in the Last 50 Years

-In many ways, the traditional Thanksgiving meal has remained largely unchanged since the famous “first” Thanksgiving portrayed between pilgrims and American Indians centuries ago.
-President Abraham Lincoln first made Thanksgiving a national holiday in 1863, and a few items have remained stalwart dishes on the Thanksgiving food list, like turkey and cranberries.
+Thanksgiving as we know it has changed plenty over the years, but it's always been a classic American holiday.
+President Abraham Lincoln first made Thanksgiving a national holiday in 1863, and a few items have remained stalwart dishes on the traditional Thanksgiving food list, like turkey and cranberries.
 Even the marshmallow-topped sweet potato casserole is over 100 years old.

 But not surprisingly, a lot has changed since the first Thanksgiving—and even in the last 50 years alone.
 Food trends have shifted, diet fads have evolved, and the availability, price, and popularity of ingredients have fluctuated.
 Here are 50 ways Thanksgiving foods and traditions have changed in the last 50 years.

 And if you're thinking about what to serve at the big feast don't miss The Best & Worst Sodas in America—Ranked!.

 These days, we're all about pumpkin everything.
 But back in the day, mince pie shared the Thanksgiving spotlight.
 Though it originally contained mincemeat, by the 1960s the version that was popular was a spiced fruit and nut version (though its status was already on a downward bend by then).